ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

     - Soon (ticket MIC-2910)
   * - Mortality due to other causes overestimated
     - Unknown
-    - SWEs to investigate
+    - SWEs to investigate (part of ticket  MIC-2944)
     - Soon
   * - Maternal disorder incidence and mortality rates and ratios overestimated
     - Unknown
-    - SWEs to investigate (Ali to be available to chat)
+    - SWEs to investigate (part of ticket  MIC-2944), Ali to be available to chat
     - Soon
   * - Age group issues (underestimation of births in young ages and overestimation in older ages)
     - Related to start versus end of pregnancy timing